What is strep throat?

 Exams and Tests

-Strep throat is diagnosed from your medical history, a physical exam of your throat, and a rapid strep test.
-A throat culture may sometimes be done to confirm the result of the rapid strep test or when your doctor suspects the rapid strep test result was inaccurate.
+Strep throat is diagnosed from your medical history, a physical exam of your throat, and a lab test, such as a throat culture.
+Sometimes a rapid strep test is used to check for strep.
+Your doctor may confirm the results of the rapid strep test with a throat culture.

-Current treatment guidelines recommend that your doctor confirm strep throat with a rapid strep test and not just diagnose strep throat from your symptoms.
+Current treatment guidelines recommend that your doctor confirm strep throat with a lab test, such as a throat culture, and not diagnose strep throat just from your symptoms.
 But your doctor may begin treatment for strep throat before the result of your throat culture is back if you have three or four of the following symptoms:

 - A recent fever of 101°F (38.3°C) or higher